mckennapsean/dissertation/content/05-worksheet.md

 blank boxes on separate design worksheets for each activity to be filled out with less clutter overall.
-Several students noted that having another example visualization project using the worksheets, such as a good student project, would help steer novices towards knowing what to put onto the design worksheets and define more clear expectations.
+Several students noted that having another example visualization project using the worksheets, such as a good student project, would help steer students towards knowing what to put onto the design worksheets and define more clear expectations.
 We also received recommendations to use a date-field rather than a blank number-field to encourage students to simply organize their group worksheets over time as the numbers were not often used and